gnolang/blog/posts/2025-01-30_gnops/README.md

 - Scaling and performance tuning strategies for validators and infrastructure providers
 - Case studies and war stories about DevOps challenges in blockchain

 If you’re building gno.land DevOps tools, dashboards and material for the community with the relevant documentation, add them to gnops.io.
-In the next phase of gnops.io, we’ll be rewarding high quality documentation, content and tooling submissions that advance the overall security, infrastructure, and operations of gno.land.
+In the next phase of gnops.io, we’ll be rewarding high quality documentation, content and tooling submissions that advance the overall security, infrastructure, and operations for developing on gno.land.

 ### Join the Gno DevOps Community